how to change power steering fluid

 Final Thoughts

+Knowing how to check power steering fluid and replace power steering fluid is one of those basic car care skills that can save you a lot of trouble.
+The whole process is easier than you think, and it will help your steering system last longer, run smoother, and keep you safer on the road.
 So the next time your steering wheel feels a little too heavy or you hear a strange noise, open the hood.
 Your vehicle may be asking for something simple, or even a fluid.

 FAQ’s